Albuquerque Nursing Home Abuse Attorney

 Our lawyers can also help you build your case against a nursing home or another defendant.
 Our law firm can conduct a thorough investigation and preserve key evidence to support your claim, such as photographs and video footage from the facility.
 Another benefit is our connections to experts who can testify on your behalf, such as medical experts to help explain the victim’s injuries and the connection to nursing home neglect or abuse to a jury.
 We can help you with each stage of the legal process.

 Contact Us Today

-If your loved one suffered harm due to negligence or nursing home abuse, contact the Albuquerque nursing home abuse attorney at Fine Law Firm to schedule a free initial consultation today.
+If your loved one suffered harm due to negligence or nursing home abuse, contact the Albuquerque nursing home abuse and New Mexico medical malpractice lawyers at Fine Law Firm to schedule a free initial consultation today.
 We hold facilities accountable for the actions of their employees.